 The Irvine Bridge carries KY Routes 52 and 89 over the Kentucky River and CSX Railroad in Irvine, Kentucky.

 The path that later became known as the Richmond-Irvine Road and KY Route 52 was first used by Native Americans on their journey upriver.
-3 The path later became a major wagon, team, and stagecoach road.
+3 The path became a major wagon, team, and stagecoach road.

-A ferry conveyed travelers across the Kentucky River at Estill, 3 which was replaced by a one-lane tolled bridge that opened by the Irvine Toll Bridge Company 6 on December 25, 1909.
+A ferry conveyed travelers across the Kentucky River at Estill, 3 which was replaced by a one-lane tolled bridge opened by the Irvine Toll Bridge Company 6 on December 25, 1909.
 1 The crossing featured a Pennsylvania through truss main span and two Warren pony trusses on the approaches.

 The Richmond-Irvine Road was blacktopped by 1914, 3 and in the late 1920s, the highway was modernized and accepted by the state highway department as KY Route 52.
 4

-Three surveys were made for a new bridge in 1931 during the administration of County Judge Harry B. Wilson.
+Three surveys were done for a new bridge in 1931 during the administration of County Judge Harry B. Wilson.
 5 Three locations were studied: along Main Street, at the south end of Madison Avenue, and just below the Louisville & Nashville Railroad Bridge where the ferry formerly operated.
 The State Highway Department recommended that the bridge be erected at the south end of Main Street, along with a spur route to South Irvine.

-In 1939, a substructure construction contract was awarded to the Reith-Ryley Construction Company while the superstructure contract was awarded to the Bethlehem Steel Corporation.
+In 1939, a substructure construction contract was awarded to the Reith-Ryley Construction Company, while the superstructure contract was awarded to the Bethlehem Steel Corporation.
 5 6 It was estimated that the new bridge, designed by engineer T.J.
 Hopgood, would cost $291,748.
 5

 The new Irvine Bridge, a Warren through truss, was dedicated by Governor Keen Johnson on July 26, 1940.
 2 An all-day program was held in celebration of the new crossing, attracting nearly 6,000 people to the festivities that included live music, bicycle races, boat races along the Kentucky River, a boxing match, a wheelbarrow race, and a baseball game.
 It also featured an invocation from a pastor, numerous welcoming addresses, and concluding with a ribbon-cutting by the governor.